charliecalvert/CloudNotes/javascript-guide/JavaScriptBasics.md

 # JavaScript Basics

-We'll begin by exploring the JavaScript type system.
+We will begin by exploring the JavaScript type system.

 Newcomers may find it hard to understand why they need to know about the type system.
 Isn't there something more interesting or exciting that we can talk about first?